incendiarybean/a-bean-sieve/README.md

 With the `Deny List`, requests are allowed by default and only items added to this exclusion list are blocked.

 > **Example:** The `Deny List` list could contain *google.com* and when in use, only addresses containing variations of *google.com* are denied.

-### Standard Usage

-Without adding an exclusions, you can still monitor all requests being made through the proxy, including the status of these requests.

-You can export any of your configurations into a CSV file that can be used to re-import these settings later.

-Currently supported exports:

-- Requests List
-- Allow List
-- Deny List

-By default, while using the Application with its UI, the UI will store previous state - so you will not need to export/re-import everytime you use the application.

 ## Issues and Feature tracking: